Pondering Homelessness and Community

 (Picture from article)

-From the article, at the link above...Decriminalization of drug possession leaves officers in Clark County on sidelines....Vancouver neighborhood police officer Tyler Chavers has watched fentanyl take over the city’s streets in the past two years...
+From the article, at the link above..."Decriminalization of drug possession leaves officers in Clark County on sidelines....Vancouver neighborhood police officer Tyler Chavers has watched fentanyl take over the city’s streets in the past two years"...

-As landlord, he demanded a standard of behaviors that seemed to minimize impact on the neighbors and still allowed gainful activity to tenants.
+As landlord, he demanded a standard of behaviors that seemed to minimize their impact on the neighbors and still allowed gainful activity to tenants.
 Several actively recycled bottles and cans.
 One repaired bicycles and small engines, and others worked at odd jobs.
-It operated much like the Re-Store in N Portland.
+It operated much like the Re-Store in North Portland.

-Drug culture seemed low key or absent, and I was not aware of any reports of the kind of car traffic or chaos that comes with drug sales or prostitution, the most common ways of funding drug use among our poor.
-Once the police did come over a domestic dispute.
+Drug culture seemed low key or absent, and I did not see the kind of car traffic or chaos that comes with drug sales and prostitution, the most common ways of funding drug use among our poor.

 But their collection of building materials for recycling was abnormally large and unusual for our neighborhood, as was his 2.5 acre lot located at the end of a dead end street.

 He fought the city for about 20 years before being shut down.
 He eventually agreed to have the City buy his property.
+But the actual act of vacating was much harder than agreeing to vacate.

 (Hear his perspective in the videos below.)